 More than 300 years old house in south east asia.
 Full of history.
 The family of yap anf sandiego really preserved all the things inside the house.Photos of the generation is displayed in the 1st floor and original arrangement is in the secind floor.There's a few minutes orientation before you can tour inside the house.The new generation owners of the family still went and lives in the house during weekends.

-Not to the Triassic Waterfall, not to Lushan.
-This is the slogan printed on the scarf above the seat of each operating vehicle in Lushan Scenic Area.
-It is enough to prove the influence of the Triassic Waterfall.
-To Triassic Waterfall, we usually choose to travel by rail car, which can save several kilometers of mountain road, and the round trip rail car is 80 yuan per person.
-We chose to go on foot.
-It's about 40 minutes more than a cable car, about 2 kilometers more.
-Steps are very steep, there are several straight up and down feeling, all the way to listen to the roar of the waterfall but not the shadow of the waterfall, enough to see the lush trees and steep mountain road.
-However, when you turn N bend and suddenly find the white dragon flowing down 3,000 feet, all the hard work is worth it.
-Although it is not rainy season, the current is not very big, but it is still spectacular.
+Not to Triassic Waterfall, not to Lushan.
+This is the slogan printed on the towel above the seat of each operating vehicle in Lushan Scenic Area.
+Enough to prove the impact of Triassic Waterfall.
+To Triassic Waterfall, you usually choose to take a rail car to and from, so you can save a few kilometers of mountain road, and return rail car 80 yuan per person.
+We opted for the hike.
+It took about 40 minutes more than the cable car, about 2 km.
+The steps were very steep, with a few straight up and down feel, listening to the roar of the falls all the way but not seeing the shadows of the falls, enough to see the lush trees and the steepness of the mountain.
+But when you turn N-turn and suddenly find the white dragons flowing down 3,000 feet, it's worth all the hard work.
+Even though it's not rainy, the currents are not very large, but still spectacular.

 The old Chinese left a real scene.
 The water tank faucet and wooden sink that seem to be strange today must have been the most fashionable decoration configuration at that time.
 The old feeling still gives off the luxury of the year.